hannesdatta/installation-guide/docs/setup/gitInstall.md

   ![](pushdesk.png)

-### More about Git

-1. Branches
+### Branches for Cooperation

 Branches are key tools for version control.
-Everyone can make changes to his own working branch, and merge their changes to a master branch.
+Every cooperator can make changes to his own working branch, and merge their changes to a master branch.
 You can use `git status` to check your working branch.

 ``` bash
   # create a branch [branch-name]